kubeflow/community/proposals/907-model-registry-renaming/README.md

 Captured each one from the previous [community discussion](https://github.com/kubeflow/community/pull/892#discussion_r2263804358), and the Community can provide inputs directly in markdown below:

-- "AI Asset Registry"
+- "Kubeflow AI Asset Registry"
-- "AI Assets"
+- "Kubeflow AI Assets"
 - "Kubeflow Registry" (simplified by dropping "Model")
 - "Kubeflow Tracker"
 - "Kubeflow Tracking"
-- "AI Hub"
+- "Kubeflow AI Hub"
+- "Kubeflow AI Registry"
 - `<add your proposal name in this list>`

 ### Risks and Mitigations